 Hanging out with hotspots

-By Toshen, KEØFHS (Updated Jun 2018, CC BY-SA)
+By Toshen, KEØFHS (Updated Aug 2018, CC BY-SA)

 This illustration shows what it looks like for D-STAR:

-- Some can handle many modes, including DMR, D-STAR, YSF, P25, NXDN, and various cross modes; others work with only one or a few digital modes.
+- Some can handle many digital modes, including DMR, D-STAR, YSF, P25, NXDN, and various cross modes; others work with only one or a few modes.

 - Most require a digital voice-capable radio to work with them (these typically have stubby or onboard ceramic antennas for nearby connectivity); a few include their own AMBE Vocoder chip so you can operate them without the need for a radio at all, for example, by using a headset with a microphone that is connected to the computer the hotspot is plugged into.